PacketExchange: Mzima Networks

-The Mzima Network was a data network and Internet Protocol (IP) computer network extending across the United States, Europe and Asia.
+The Mzima Network was a data network and Internet Protocol (IP) computer network extending across the United States, Europe, and Asia.
 The word Mzima means “alive” in the Kiswahili language.

-The network was started in California in 2001 by Mzima Corporation, N.A which acquired several companies with Internet networks.
-In 2005 the Mzima Network became the first all-10 Gigabit Ethernet backbone through a partnership with Force10 Networks.
-The Mzima IP backbone network expanded into Europe in 2006 providing connectivity for content providers, enterprise companies, and international telecommunication carriers.
-The fault-tolerant designed backbone network, connected Tier 1 network carriers and network providers that engage in private peering.
+The network was started in California in 2001 by Mzima Corporation, N.A, which acquired several companies with Internet networks.
+In 2005, the Mzima Network became the first all-10 Gigabit Ethernet backbone through a partnership with Force10 Networks.
+In 2006, the Mzima IP backbone network expanded into Europe, providing connectivity for content providers, enterprise companies, and international telecommunication carriers.
+The fault-tolerant designed backbone network connected Tier 1 network carriers and network providers that engage in private peering.

-It incorporated the Provider Backbone Bridge Traffic Engineering (PBB-TE) standard to adapt Ethernet technology to carrier networks.

-PBB-TE technology was incorporated into communications networking equipment by such companies as Ciena Corporation.
-This Ethernet technology provided fast re-route capabilities allowing optimization of unused network capacity.
-Since it provided an alternative to Tier 1 service providers and multi-homed networks, the Mzima Network claimed route-optimized transit and private peering.

-In January 2010 Mzima Networks announced its network assets were acquired by PacketExchange.
-The two companies merged customer bases and operations.

 Acquisition

-In May 2011, Global Telecom & Technology (GTT) acquired PacketExchange for 20 million USD in cash.
+In May 2011, Global Telecom & Technology (GTT) acquired PacketExchange for $20 million in cash.